 Editor's note: Looking for a copier or photocopier for your business?
 If you're looking for information to help you choose the one that's right for you, use the questionnaire below to have our partner site, BuyerZone, provide you with information from a variety of vendors for free:

-The underlying technology for large format printers remains the same as your desktop in terms of using tiny inkjets to print the material you need, but large format printers aren't simply about scaling up the technology as much as preserving detail and making sure this remains crisp and clear, no matter how big the paper size you're working with.
+The underlying technology for large format printers remains the same as your standard home or office printer in terms of using tiny inkjets to print the material you need, but large format printers aren't simply about scaling up the technology as much as preserving detail and making sure this remains crisp and clear, no matter how big the paper size you're working with.